 Call your doctor for medical advice about side effects.
-You may report side effects to FDA at 1-800-FDA-1088 or visit www.fda.gov/medwatch.

-See Prescribing Information and Medication Guide.
+You are encouraged to report negative side effects of prescription drugs to FDA.
+Visit www.fda.gov/medwatch, or call 1-800-FDA-1088.

 Ask your healthcare provider if Rebif® may be an option for managing your RMS while planning for a family.